 In an age where people look to a screen to be entertained in moments of downtime, most users don’t see the games they’re playing as marketing at all.
 Games can offer them that quick burst of stimulating activity while also creating product awareness/ passing along new lead information to businesses.

-One of the most common reasons for Gamification's rough beginnings is the misconception from marketers that creating a marketable game is both an expensive and time consuming process.
-This may of been true when smartphone technology first became popular, now however, this could not be further from the truth.
+One of the most common reasons for Gamification's rough beginnings is the misconception from marketers that creating a marketable game is both an expensive and time-consuming process.
+This may have been true when smartphone technology first became popular, now, however, this could not be further from the truth.

 These days most people own multiple devices which all have access to the internet, social media and apps.
 Wherever these elements can be found, games can be implemented.
 Whether it be mobile phones, tablets, laptop or desktop computers, games can be formatted and converted to fit each platform, making the reach of a Gamification campaign unlimited.